 - Inflamed membrane or sac around the heart (pericarditis)

-It's the most common complication after heart surgery.
-It will happen to 2 or 3 out of every 10 people recovering.
+Heart surgery: AFib is the most common complication.
+It will happen to 2 or 3 out of every 10 people recovering from a heart operation.

-Newer research suggests that people who take high doses of steroids, perhaps for asthma or other conditions that cause inflammation, may be at greater risk for AFib.
+Medication: Research suggests that people who take high doses of steroids -- perhaps for asthma or other conditions -- may be more likely to get AFib.
 If your chances are higher anyway, this treatment can trigger an episode.
+So can over-the-counter cold medications with caffeine or other ingredients that rev up your heart rate.

-When you're under a lot of stress or feeling worn out, that could trigger an episode or make your symptoms worse.
+Stress and worry: When you're under a lot of pressure or feeling worn out, it could trigger an episode or make your symptoms worse.